How to create a multi-vendor marketplace website

 A multi-vendor marketplace builder is your fastest way to market.

-- Speed – online marketplace builders are the fastest way to launch your business.
-Sharetribe Go customers have launched marketplaces in less than a day.
+- Speed – Online marketplace builders are the fastest way to launch your business.
+Sharetribe customers have launched marketplaces in less than a day.

-- Accessibility – A no-code marketplace Saas solution like Sharetribe Go lets you get your marketplace up and running without writing a single line of code.
+- Accessibility – A no-code marketplace Saas solution like Sharetribe lets you get your website up and running without writing a single line of code.
 You also won't need to worry about hosting, maintenance, backups, or security.

-- Cost – there are minimal upfront costs, and many platforms even offer a free trial.
+- Cost – There are minimal upfront costs, and many platforms even offer a free trial.
+For example, Sharetribe gives you a 14-day free trial, after which you can subscribe to an affordable Build plan at $29/month.
+You only need to subscribe to a live plan (starting at $99/month( when you're ready to invite in users.
 Marketplace software providers benefit from economies of scale, which means they can host and maintain your platform at a lower cost than what you'd have to pay for the same services on your own.

-- Scalability – once you find yourself starting to need more advanced features, Sharetribe Go users can easily transition to Sharetribe Flex and build a completely unique marketplace.
+- Scalability – Once you find yourself starting to need more advanced features, Sharetribe makes it possible to extend your marketplace's functionality and modify its design without changing platforms or migrating data.

-- Developer experience – Sharetribe Flex was built from the ground up to be expanded.
-Customizing the front-end, adding third-party integrations, changing the transaction flow, or building entire custom features is fast and enjoyable.
+- Developer experience – Sharetribe was built from the ground up to be expanded.
+Customizing the front end, adding third-party integrations, changing the transaction flow, or building entire custom features is fast and enjoyable.

 Cons of using an online marketplace builder

-- Lower customization with no-code tools – Sharetribe Go lets you adjust the look & feel of your platform.
-Flex offers unlimited customization, but achieving them will require coding skills.
+- Lower customization with no-code tools – No-code builders usually let you adjust the look & feel of your platform, but the functionality can be limited.

 - Monthly subscription – if you don't calculate in the cost of maintaining and hosting your platform, open-source scripts of Wordpress can be more affordable in the long run.